b-hemanth/my_page/content/about.md

 <img alt = 'Picture of my favorite spot in Chennai: a modern secret, the Broken Bridge.
 Pictured: backwaters at sunset, a catamaran with three men, the silhoutte of a bird.' width='600' src='/./about_files/56764725_2145881622145000_3600959293169336320_o.jpg'/>
 <figcaption>Picture of my favorite spot in Chennai: a modern-day secret, the Broken Bridge.
 Pictured: backwaters at sunset, a catamaran with three men, the silhouette of a bird.</figcaption>
 </figure>

-## Work <a name="work"></a>

-I am a rising junior at Harvard where I study Applied Mathematics and Economics with a secondary in Computer Science.
-At Harvard, I am the (founding) Director of Publicity for the Harvard Undergraduate Inclusion in Economics association, a chairperson of the debate union, and an active participant in events and discourse concerning South Asia.

-I am currently working on (1) research tracking the COVID-19 pandemic's effects on Indian migrants, (2) randomized trials on migrant loneliness, networks, and productivity and on regularizing labor supply amongst casual construction workers, and (3) on writing communication-related policy briefs for Indian ministries.
-I have experience liaising between experts, bureaucrats, and politicians at J-PAL South Asia to evaluate and build policy, working on research in education policy at the Harvard Kennedy School, and in aiding building India's international debate presence.

-Access my resumé [here](https://www.dropbox.com/s/j9y4md59lo4m5rv/BharathaChakravarthy_Hemanth_resume_jun20.pdf?dl=0).
-I have compiled some serious work as well as several pet data projects on my [blog](https://www.b-hemanth.com/).
-For **writing samples**, consider this [draft](https://www.b-hemanth.com/2020/05/17/twitter-botocracy-evidence-from-the-use-of-twitter-bots-by-modi-s-bjp-in-india/) offering evidence on Twitter bot use in Indian politics and this [draft](https://www.b-hemanth.com/2020/06/04/lessons-on-teacher-pay-policy-brief-on-performance-based-pay-for-teachers/) of a review of literature and policy brief on performance-based pay for public school teachers.
-View [coding samples](https://github.com/b-hemanth) on GitHub.

 ## Connect